What is a Cetrimide Agar?

 Cetrimide is a quaternary ammonium salt, which acts as a cationic detergent that reduces surface tension in the point of contact and has precipitant, complexing and denaturing effects on bacterial membrane proteins.
 It exhibits inhibitory actions on a wide variety of microorganisms including Pseudomonas species other than Pseudomonas aeruginosa.
-Cetrimide agar was first developed by Lowburry and is a modification of Tech Agar (developed by King et al.) with addition of 0.1% cetrimide (cetyl trimethyl ammonium bromide) for the selective inhibition of organisms other than Pseudomonas aeruginosa.
+Cetrimide agar was first developed by Lowburry and is a modification of Tech Agar (developed by King et al.) with the addition of 0.1% cetrimide (cetyl trimethyl ammonium bromide) for the selective inhibition of organisms other than Pseudomonas aeruginosa.
 Cetrimide agar is primarily used for selective isolation and presumptive identification of Pseudomonas aeruginosa from clinical and nonclinical specimens.

 Composition of Cetrimide Agar